quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 values to be no more than a congestion window and an estimated RTT, respectively.

-A sender might use timers to detect loss of PMTUD probe packets.
-A sender SHOULD bundle an IMMEDIATE_ACK frame with any PTMUD probes to avoid triggering such timers.
+A sender might use timers to detect loss of PMTU probe packets ({{Section 14 of QUIC-TRANSPORT}}).
+A sender SHOULD bundle an IMMEDIATE_ACK frame with any PTMU probes to avoid triggering such timers.

 ## Connection Migration {#migration}